Aug. 10, 2017

 The effort is funded through an award from the federal National Oceanic and Atmospheric Administration Coastal Resilience Grants Program and builds on prior Sea Grant work in Kenosha, Racine, Milwaukee and Ozaukee counties, which are dotted with natural and man-made features susceptible to damage from erosion, fluctuating water levels and coastal storms with pounding surf and high winds.

 “Our proposal to safeguard the people and property along the coastline of Lake Michigan was well-received by federal grant reviewers.
-This infusion of nearly $1 million in federal money recognizes the importance of the Great Lakes to our nation’s economy and the unique coastal challenges the regional faces.
+This infusion of nearly $1 million in federal money recognizes the importance of the Great Lakes to our nation’s economy and the unique coastal challenges the region faces.
 For example, our current above-average lake levels combined with high-energy storm waves have increased erosion of the coast.
 Private property owners and local officials need to be able to protect assets—homes, garages, sheds and yards, as well as public features important to commerce and tourism, such as harbors, beaches and other lakefront recreational spots,” said Adam Bechle, the former J. Philip Keillor Fellow, a position supported by Sea Grant and the Wisconsin Coastal Management Program.
 Bechle was the primary architect of the successful grant application during the time of his fellowship earlier this year.

 Four coastal counties, 22 coastal municipalities, and various state and local organizations will be the focus of the work.